Greek Archaeological Service: After Kavvadias (1909–)

 The Archaeological Service was expanded in 1911 by the founding of a Department of Restoration; in 1914, its first Byzantine and Christian Museum was established.
 A new archaeological law of 1932 gave the Service the right to issue three excavation permits to each of Greece's foreign archaeological institutes.
 In 1939, under the rule of the authoritarian prime minister Ioannis Metaxas, the service's director, Spyridon Marinatos, initiated legislation which banned women from joining the Archaeological Service or serving as the directors of museums and regional ephorates, as part of a broader scheme of misogynistic legislation promoted by the Metaxas government.
-Women had previously been rare in the Archaeological Service: two (Semni Karouzou and Eirini Varoucha) had been appointed since the First World War.
-The service's prestige and poltiical independence gradually declined over the course of the 20th century.
+Women had previously been rare in the Archaeological Service: two (Semni Karouzou and Eirene Varoucha-Christodoulopoulou) had been appointed since the First World War.
+The service's prestige and political independence gradually declined over the course of the 20th century.
 Following pressure from its ephors, John Papadimitriou was appointed in August 1958 to lead it.
 He was given the revived title of Ephor General in September 1961, and Christos Karouzos and Semni Karouzou were appointed to the same rank at the same time.

 Under Papadimitriou, the service's autonomy was increased by moving it from the purview of the Ministry of Education to the Ministry of the Presidency, where it was supervised by the Prime Minister.
 This was also seen as a move to align the service's activity with the government's ambitions of increasing tourism, and three members of the Archaeological Council, including Marinatos and Nikolaos Kontoleon, resigned in protest.
 Papadimitrou resumed the publication of the Archaeological Bulletin, which had lapsed in 1938.
 Papadimitriou secured additional funding for the Archaeological Service and expanded its staffing.
 In addition to the thirty-eight archaeologists employed in early 1959, he hired seventeen new epimelites (junior archaeologists).
 Of the first five hired, four were women, as were seven of the second batch of twelve: this reversed Marinatos's ban on women in the service.
 (Note: Petrakos 1995.
 On the Marinatos-era ban, see Kokkinidou & Nikolaidou 2006.)